monome/docs/docs/modular/teletype/JFTT5.md

 (These movie title references are almost over.)

 Cut from the same cloth as *Synthesis*, *Geode* also utilizes `JF.VOX` and `JF.NOTE` in its own tongue.
-Instead of lush grumbles and glassy tones, *Geode* speaks in streams of rhythmic envelopes on a named channel, dutifully repeating at a rhythm defined by a divison of the clock's measure.
+Instead of lush grumbles and glassy tones, *Geode* speaks in streams of rhythmic envelopes on a named channel, dutifully repeating at a rhythm defined by a division of the clock's measure.

-`JF.VOX channel divison repeats`
+`JF.VOX channel division repeats`

 Create a stream at the specified channel, of defined rhythm and duration.

 - *channel*: select the channel (`1`-`6`) to assign this stream, `0` sets all
-- *divison*: set the rhythmic division of a measure
+- *division*: set the rhythmic division of a measure
 - *repeats*: set the number of repeats in the stream, `-1` repeats indefinitely

 `JF.NOTE division repeats`

 Dynamic allocation.
 Assigns the rhythmic stream to the oldest unused channel, or if all channels are busy, the longest running channel.

-- *division*: set the rhythmic divison of a measure
+- *division*: set the rhythmic division of a measure
 - *repeats*: set the number of repeats in the stream, `-1` repeats indefinitely

 ## Flow